skandlab/NDRquant/README.md

 <p>&nbsp;</p>

 ## Description
-NDRquant is a quantitative method for estimation of the ctDNA in plasma samples using local tissue-specific cell-free DNA degradation patterns.
-In blood plasma from cancer patients, nucleosome-dependent cfDNA degradation at promoters and first exon-intron junctions are strongly associated with differential transcriptional activity in tumors and blood.

-XXX
-NDRquant A quantitative model, based on just 6 regulatory regions, could accurately predict ctDNA levels in colorectal cancer patients.
-Strikingly, a model restricted to blood-specific regulatory regions could predict ctDNA levels across both colorectal and breast cancer patients.
-Since the model requires data from 10 or less NDRs, these regions can be profiled at low cost by capturing <25 kb of genomic sequence, enabling quantitative low-cost tracking of ctDNA dynamics and disease progression.
+NDRquant is a quantitative method for estimation of ctDNA levels in plasma samples using local tissue-specific cell-free DNA degradation patterns.
+NDRquant-CRC is quantitative model, based on 6 regulatory regions, that can estimate ctDNA levels in blood plasma from colorectal cancer patients.
+NDRquant-PAN is a model pased on  10 regulatory regions that is able to estimate ctDNA levels in blood plasma from both breast cancer and colorectal cancer patients.
+Since the model requires data from 10 or less NDRs, these regions can be profiled at low cost by capturing <25 kb of genomic sequence, potentially enabling quantitative low-cost tracking of ctDNA dynamics and disease progression.
 <p>&nbsp;</p>

 ## Method Development